Górnik Zabrze

-Górnik Zabrze Spółka Akcyjna, commonly referred to as Górnik Zabrze S.A. or simply Górnik Zabrze (/pol/), is a Polish football club from Zabrze.
+Górnik Zabrze Spółka Akcyjna, commonly referred to as Górnik Zabrze (/pol/), is a Polish football club from Zabrze.
 Górnik is one of the most successful Polish football clubs in history, winning the second-most Polish Championship titles together with Ruch Chorzów.
 The club was a dominant force in the 1960s and 1980s.
 Górnik holds the record for winning the most consecutive Polish Championship titles (5) and Polish Cup titles (5).
 In addition, the club was 1969–70 Cup Winners' Cup runners-up.

 They currently compete in the Ekstraklasa, the top tier of the national football league system.
 The club plays in a white or dark blue-red kit, and is based at the Arena Zabrze.
 Their main local rival is Ruch Chorzów.

 History

 First years

-The club was founded in 1948 after several smaller sports associations – KS Zjednoczenie, KS Pogoń, KS Skra, and KS Concordia – were merged into a single organization, which took the name "Górnik", the Polish word for "Miner", reflecting the fact that Zabrze was an important coal-mining centre.
+The club was founded in 1948 after several smaller sports associations – KS Zjednoczenie, KS Pogoń, KS Skra, and KS Concordia – were merged into a single organization, on the initiative of Julian Gajdzicki, a former deportee to Siberia and a soldier of the Polish Anders' Army during the Second World War.
+The club took the name "Górnik", the Polish word for "Miner", reflecting the fact that Zabrze was an important coal-mining centre.
+It was a multi-sports club with several departments, including athletics, swimming and boxing, however, football remained the leading department.

-In 1950 Górnik joined the Opole Silesia regional league.
-In 1952 the club was promoted to the Polish Second Division.
+In 1949, Górnik has entered the regional Klasa A of Opole Silesia (third tier) replacing Pogoń Zabrze.
+In 1950 the club was promoted to the Polish Second Division.
 Their first game in the second tier was against Skra Częstochowa, and was witnessed by 20,000 fans, with Górnik winning 5–1.
 The whole season was very successful and Górnik finished second overall, behind Górnik Wałbrzych.
+In November 1951, Górnik played their first friendly match against a foreign club, Dinamo Tbilisi.

 The club was promoted to the top division in 1955.
 In their first game in the top flight Górnik beat local rivals Ruch Chorzów 3–1, with 25,000 in attendance; the club finished the season in sixth place.

 First successes

 In 1957, just a year after promotion, Górnik won its first championship of Poland.
 The team, with star, Ernest Pohl, was third in 1958, to regain the crown in 1959 and 1961, together with such players as Stanisław Oślizło and Hubert Kostka.
 In 1961 Górnik for the first time appeared in European Cups, losing in the first round to Tottenham Hotspur.
+In the 1962 season, Górnik set its record victory in a league match, beating Cracovia 9–0, a result matched in the 2002–03 season in a game against Pogoń Szczecin.